KristineP/recaptcha_v2_solver/README.md

 python recaptcha_solver.py<br>

 ## Updates
+[04 April 22] update code and dependencies for mac<br>
+[04 April 22] add sleep functions and 'play' click to make the request more human-like<br>
 [23 Sept 21] Auto detection of recaptcha.
 With this functionality, this script may work for other pages. <br>
 [28 Nov  21] Using Tor connection to randomise your IP address. <br>
 This technique is used to bypass "Your Computer or Network May Be Sending Automated Queries."<br>